A Dynamic Near-Optimal Algorithm for Online Linear Programming: Dynamic Learning Algorithm

-A detailed proof of inequality \eqref{eq:deviation-inequality2} appears in appendix \ref{app:deviation-inequality2}.
-And the lemma follows from (\ref{eq:deviation-inequality2}). \end{proof} Next, we prove the following lemma relating the sample optimal to the optimal value of the offline linear program: \begin{lemma} For any $\ell$,
+Next, similar to Lemma \ref{lem:learning-period-contribution} in the previous section, we prove the following lemma relating the optimal value of the sample linear program to the optimal value of the offline linear program: \begin{lemma} For any $\ell$,